Gharib110/service-monitor/README.md

 # Service Monitor

-An application in Go for monitoring various services that you registered them like Prometheus.
+An application in Go for monitoring various services that you registered them like Prometheus;
+But without any Query language, everything configure with GUI settings on web browser.

 ***